jpreardon/good-morning-display/WORKLOG.md

 ### 2020-04-18

 Having another look at the humidity indicator.
 [Issue 12](https://github.com/jpreardon/good-morning-display/issues/12) shows how the indicator can go off center.
 This is due to the current conditions being 2 lines.
 I think there are a couple things contributing to this.
 First, the SVG probably shouldn't be part of the "inner" div.
 Second, I'm applying styling to the SVG element when I think most of the styling should be applied to the circle element within the SVG.
-This shoudl be fun...
+This should be fun...

 - Put js and css in their own files (finally) and organize into subfolders.
 - Clean up humidity svg code.
 Fixes #12.

 As it turns out, a major part of my problem was that the bounding box for the temperature was a different size than I thought it was.
 I was shooting for 196px when, in reality, it was 190px.
 Duh.
 I also noticed that the wind indicator was a slightly different size.
 I changed it to 190px as well.
 One day, these should become relative anyway.

+The NWS data seems a bit flaky.
+It frequently does't report wind direction or current conditions.
+It seemed a bit better on Friday than Thursday, so maybe this is a temporary problem.
+However, I'd like to make it a bit easier to swap out the API.
+I'm going to abstract the data to make that easier, it should also simplify the update code.

 ### 2020-04-17